vishal11680/Unit10/Analysis/ForecastingModels.md

 ## Loading required package: lmtest
 ```

-#1.
-Plot SES model
+* Plot SES model

   * *Simple Exponential Smoothing* : In this type of model, forecast are calculated using averages from past values.
 Weight on average values reduce as values become older in timeseries.
 We will plot a Simple Exponential Smoothing chart for "TotalAsIs" timeseries that contains observed data.
 Simple Exponential Smoothing can be used in case there is no trend and/or seasonal component in the data.

     *In below plot we are forecasting 12 values using SES model.*

 ![](ForecastingModels_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

-* *Holt's various models (linear, exponential, damped, damped with exponential)
+* Holt's various models (auto, exponential, damped, damped with exponential)

-    * Linear Trend
+    * Holt Auto
     ![](ForecastingModels_files/figure-html/unnamed-chunk-5-1.png)<!-- -->![](ForecastingModels_files/figure-html/unnamed-chunk-5-2.png)<!-- -->

     * Exponential Trend